Skip to content

 What is the best AI setup for real estate agents?

-The best setup combines Microsoft 365 Copilot for email, meeting, and document context with Claude Cowork for real estate-specific drafting workflows like listing descriptions, buyer follow-ups, seller updates, and transaction explanations.
+The best setup is Claude Cowork for real estate-specific drafting workflows — listing descriptions, buyer follow-ups, seller updates, and transaction explanations — connected to your Microsoft 365 so it can pull the email, meeting, and document context those drafts depend on.

 Can AI write real estate listing descriptions?